Furhat

+A talking robot head called Furhat.

 Furhat is a back-projected humanoid social robot developed by the Swedish company Furhat Robotics.
-It is used to facilitate face-to-face interaction between humans and AI by using a combination of projection technology, speech capabilities, and simulated social behaviors that mimic lifelike conversations.
+It uses projection-based facial rendering, speech synthesis and recognition, and programmed behavioral responses to support human–machine interaction.
 It has been deployed in sectors including education, healthcare, recruitment, and transport, and has been used in studies of social robotics at several universities.

 Design and features

-Furhat consists of a 3D-printed humanoid bust with a translucent mask.
+Furhat is a humanoid robot composed of a physical bust with a translucent mask onto which facial features are projected.
 Facial expressions are back-projected onto this mask, allowing for the robot to change personas and emotional expressions without mechanical actuators.
-The robot can communicate through facial expressions, head movements, eye gaze, and eyebrow raising.
-It is also equipped with computer vision for face tracking and can analyze the expressions of and interact with up to ten people simultaneously.
+This projection-based system allows the display of different facial appearances and expressions without mechanical facial components.The system includes computer vision components for detecting and tracking faces within its field of view, and it can register multiple users at the same time.

-The robot has a human-like neck design and can mimic human head movement.
-It includes a 135-degree field-of-view camera, stereo microphones, and a speaker.
+The robot produces visual cues such as facial expressions, head orientation, gaze direction, and eyebrow movement as part of its interaction capabilities.
+Its hardware comprises a movable neck structure, a wide-angle camera, stereo microphones, and a speaker.
 These features can detect user gaze, speech, and proximity.
-Its software platform supports speech recognition and synthesis in over 30 languages and developers can build conversational flows using a no-code or Software Development Kit (SDK) interface.
+Developers can build conversational flows using a no-code or Software Development Kit (SDK) interface.

-Furhat's design was the subject of research into socially intelligent robots, particularly in terms of its adaptability and ability to simulate eye contact, emotional responses, and group engagement.
-Subsequent studies explored design adaptation for personalization that might support Furhat's use and efficiency in educational and service contexts.
+The system has been referenced in academic studies related to human–robot interaction, including work examining gaze behavior, turn-taking, and interaction in group settings.
+Additional studies have considered variations in design and personalization in different application contexts.